Mike Tyson is just over ten days away from a shock ring return at the age of 54. But will this seemingly fun exhibition go horribly wrong?

 I’m all for seeing one of my childhood idols proving he’s still got it, but the real fear comes from knowing what kind of animal Mike is.
 He certainly doesn’t mess about.

-Now, I do believe he has chilled out considerably since his wayward days, although I do not expect he’ll be tippy tapping Jones like a tame sparring session when the first bell rings later this month.
+He has chilled out considerably since his wayward days, although I do not expect he’ll be tippy tapping Jones like a tame sparring session when the first bell rings later this month.

 This is going to be full-on.
 That’s why fans a so looking forward to it.
-‘Iron’ Mike is a wrecking ball and they want to see him wreck something.
+‘Iron’ Mike is a wrecking ball, and they want to see him wreck something.